nim-lang/nimble/readme.markdown

     ...
     nake installed successfully

 Babel always fetches and installs the latest version of a package.
-If you already have that version installed it will ask to overwrite your local copy.
+Note that latest version is defined as the latest tagged version in the git (or hg) repository, if the package has no tagged versions then the latest commit in the remote repository will be installed.
+If you already have that version installed Babel will ask you whether you wish it to overwrite your local copy.

-If you don't specify a parameter and there is a ``package.babel`` file in your current working directory Babel will ask if you want to install that.
-This can be useful for developers who are testing locally their ``.babel`` files before submitting them.
+If you don't specify a parameter and there is a ``package.babel`` file in your current working directory Babel will install the package residing in the current working directory.
+This can be useful for developers who are testing locally their ``.babel`` files before submitting them to the official package list.
 See [developers.markdown](developers.markdown) for more info on this.

 ### babel build